satelllte/displacementx/README.md

 ### What is it used for?

-The application can be used for generating grayscale height maps for their further application in various 3D rendering software such as Blender, Cinema4D, OctaneRender, etc.
+The software can be used for generating grayscale height maps for their further application in various 3D rendering software such as Blender, Cinema4D, OctaneRender, etc.

 ### Does it aim to replace the original `JSplacement` software?